Jac21/UnityMedley/README.md

 # UnityMedley
-🎮 Collection of small Unity reference projects
+🎮 A collection of small Unity reference projects